lud77/Factorize/README.md

         - [ ] Unique
 - [ ] Groupings
 - [ ] Stepper-type panels or endpoints or connections, still not sure which
+- [ ] Explicitly handle the "null/undefined" value in a more organic way

 - [ ] Needs more orthogonality: possibility to set both inputs and outputs from execute or onPulse, etc